ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

-It has the exact same API than the version `1.x` of [`hdkey` from cryptocoinjs](https://github.com/cryptocoinjs/hdkey), but it's backed by this package's primitives, and with added TypeScript types.
+It has the exact same API than the version `1.x` of [`hdkey` from cryptocoinjs](https://github.com/cryptocoinjs/hdkey), but it's backed by this package's primitives, and has built-in TypeScript types.

 ### Function types